Custom Processes#

 process = Process(vectorizer, metric="cosine")

-Dimentionality Reduction#
+Dimensionality Reduction#

 You might find that the speed of your fuzzy search process is not sufficient.
-In this case it might be desirable to reduce the dimentionality of the produced vectors with some matrix decomposition method or topic model.
+In this case it might be desirable to reduce the dimensionality of the produced vectors with some matrix decomposition method or topic model.

 Here for example I use NMF (excellent topic model and incredibly fast one too) too speed up my fuzzy search pipeline.